premkashyap-official/Amazon-Web-Service-Guide/ec2 Instance/Node_Installation.md

 # README: Install Node.js in AWS EC2 Instance using a script file

-Run this file in ec2 instance to automatically download and install Node.js in ec2 using NVM.
+Clone the repository and run this file in ec2 instance to automatically download and install Node.js in ec2 using NVM.
 ```bash
 source node.sh <version>
 ```